 DES aims to help sustain a high quality of life for all citizens by protecting and restoring the environment and public health in New Hampshire.
 DES's Energy/Climate Change Program supports efforts to: reduce energy use and mitigate the causes of climate change through energy efficiency and lower carbon energy alternatives including renewable energy sources; and increase the resiliency of the state’s natural and built environment to impacts of climate change.
 Learn more

-New Hampshire Office of Energy and Planning (OEP)
+New Hampshire Office of Strategic Initiatives (OSI)

 Office of the People’s Counsel – D.C.